freelance160/freelance160/README.md

 <h2 align="left">Hi 👋!
-I'm Jerry ...  a security enthusiast, from one of the most beautiful cities in the world.</h2>
+I'm Jerry ...  a cloud infrastructure security enthusiast, from one of the most beautiful cities in the world.</h2>

 ###